 This is one of those projects where you feel it’s a real privilege to speak to every contributor, and to be trusted to help tell the stories they’re sharing.
 It took a very large amount of work and care to make this, but I feel proud of what we’ve done.
 And I hope that it contributes something of value to the historical record of HIV in this country, as well as helping share useful and important information about HIV too.
 That’s been my goal anyway.

 I was the lead producer on the series and the sound designer.
-I worked with assistant producer Emma Goswell (who has a number of other podcasts including Coming Out Stories and Effin’ Hormones), executive producer Steven Rajam from Overcoat Media, Michael Surcombe and Amy Wheel from Overcoat Media, Mike Woolley did the sound mixing, and we had additional production support from Nada Smiljanic.
+I worked with assistant producer Emma Goswell (who has a number of other podcasts including Coming Out Stories and Effin’ Hormones), executive producer Steven Rajam from Overcoat Media, Michael Surcombe and Amy Wheel from Overcoat Media, Mike Woolley did the sound mixing, and we had additional production and sound design from Nada Smiljanic and Emma Barnaby.